-LIVERPOOL VS CHELSEA LIVE DETAILS PREVIEW: TEAM NEWS, LINEUPS, PREDICTION & KEY STATS
+LIVERPOOL VS ARSENAL LIVE DETAILS PREVIEW: TEAM NEWS, LINEUPS, PREDICTION & KEY STATS

 In Matchweek 3, Liverpool will visit Chelsea at Anfield, pitting two Premier League title contenders against each other.

 Before the first international break, the final matchday of the 2021/22 Premier League season has thrown us some fascinating fixtures.
 On Saturday, reigning champions Manchester City will face struggling giants Arsenal in the first round, before a heavyweight fight between Liverpool and Chelsea takes place at Anfield.

 Liverpool has made a wonderful start to the new season following a difficult season last time out, winning both games against Norwich City and Burnley, scoring five unanswered goals in both meetings.
 And manager Jurgen Klopp will be seeking to maintain that momentum against one of their primary championship contenders, in order to end the international break on a good note.

 Chelsea has had a fantastic start to the 2021/22 season, winning the UEFA Super Cup before holding off Crystal Palace and Arsenal in their first two Premier League matches.
 They, like Liverpool, have scored five goals in two games without conceding a single goal.
 And Thomas Tuchel will be looking to guide his club to yet another victory in order to solidify their title credentials.

 Last season's match, which took place in March of this year, concluded in a 1-0 Chelsea victory thanks to Mason Mount's first-half goal.
 And, before Saturday's big matchup, The Hard Tackle takes a closer look at both squads.

 Liverpool's Team News